shekgit/JS-Practice/README.md

 7. For Day 10, click the button to toggle friend status with color changes
 8. For Day 11, move mouse to see custom cursor with blend effects
 9. For Day 12, hover on names to reveal profile images
+10. For Day 13, click "Save" buttons to bookmark job listings

 ## Technologies Used
 - HTML5